Social Work (Comprehensive)

 Retention, progression, and graduation policies

-- Maintain a University combined GPA of 2.50 or higher.
+- Maintain a combined GPA (Missouri State and transfer combined) of 2.50 or higher.